karltm/imldiff/README.md

 ## References

 The proposed approach is compared to [diro2c](https://gitlab.com/andsta/diro2c) by Andreas Staufer, released under the GNU General Public License v3.0.
-For this reason, the following scripts have been copied from this [revision](https://gitlab.com/andsta/diro2c/-/commit/176095eba8740cac81cfbb9a545300018c8af82c) and left unmodified:
+For this reason, a copy has been obtained from this [revision](https://gitlab.com/andsta/diro2c/-/commit/176095eba8740cac81cfbb9a545300018c8af82c).

-- diro2c.py
-- rule_extractor.py
-- data_generation/*
-- enums/*